rschristopher/ischristtrue.com/src/truth.md

  who was crucified for us,
  and on the third day He
  rose again.
+To be clear, there is no justifiable epistemology outside of Christianity.
+To be sure there have been
+countless attempts,
+ but all lead to nihilism,
+ to a rejection of knowable truth, and a desperate yearning for nothingness.

 And even more outrageous,
  Christ is the mediator between
- God and man, between God the father and man.
+ God and man, between God the Father and man -- and thus between
+ God's will and man.
-In other words, the creator of the universe is knowable to you, born and died for you, and is there in your very perception of truth to mediate between known and unknown -- that as you look out onto the world, there is the creator of the universe to help, to mediate and discern.
+In other words, the creator of the universe is knowable to you, was born and died for you, and is present in your every perception, mediating between known and unknown.
+As
+ you look out onto the world,
+ the creator of the universe
+ is there with you,
+ the source of all that is,
+ is with you.

 As outrageous as this can sound to modern ears, the alternative is